FIFA World Cup 2026: Tips for Capturing Lucrative Catering Opportunities

 Tap Into Fan Festivals

 Fan festivals and official fan zones are another high-volume channel specific to host cities.
 These events run for weeks, drawing thousands of attendees per match day.
-And many are actively sourcing local catering partners for hospitality tents, premium areas and sponsor activations.
-Identify the organizers in your city now and make contact before those contracts are awarded.
-The operators that wait until June will find the doors already closed.
+And many have been sourcing local catering partners for hospitality tents, premium areas and sponsor activations.
+Although many major contracts are already set, opportunities remain for last-minute events, supplemental vendors and later-round programming.

 International visitors represent a particularly high-value catering customer.
 Fans traveling from abroad want to experience American restaurants and local cuisine.
 Make sure your catering menu and packages reflect what makes your food distinctive.

-Boston’s FIFA Fan Festival will take place at City Hall Plaza.
+Boston’s FIFA Fan Festival is taking place at City Hall Plaza.

 The Easiest Catering Orders Are Already in Your Contact List